Formia - Fishing Boats

 Castles, fortresses and medieval churches are located in Cori, Fondi, Maenza, Priverno with the Fossanova Abbey, Minturno and Sermoneta.

-Besides the numerous seaside resorts which make it an ideal destination for summer holidays, thanks to its parks, the province of Latina is particularly suitable for outdoor activities.
+Besides its numerous seaside resorts that make it an ideal destination for the summer holidays, its parks make the Province of Latina particularly suitable for outdoor activities.

-In the Natural Park of Circeo one can practice trekking and horse riding or cycling.
-The park has a diverse ecosystem and is home to many animal species, with about 25 different species of birds including coots and cormorants and rare species like the peregrine falcon, osprey, sea eagle, crane, flamingo and spoonbill.
+In Circeo National Park one can practice trekking and horseback riding or cycling amidst a diverse ecosystem, with many animal species, including 25 different species of birds, such as coots, cormorants, and rare species like the peregrine falcon, osprey, sea eagle, crane, flamingo and spoonbill.

-For sailing and diving enthusiasts, the waters of the Pontine Islands are an ideal destination.
-The Pontine Islands consist of two groups of islands of volcanic origin: the westernmost includes Ponza, Gavi, Zannone and Palmarola while the easternmost includes Ventotene and Santo Stefano.
-They are known by sea lovers for the crystal clear blue sea and also for the fun activities that can be enjoyed, especially in summer.
+For sailing and scuba-diving enthusiasts, the waters off the Pontine Islands are absolutely fascinating (even Jacques Coustea though so!).
+The Pontine Islands consist of two groups of volcano-formed islands: those westernmost are Ponza, Gavi, Zannone and Palmarola, while those eastern are Ventotene and Santo Stefano.
+They are beloved by all who know them for their crystal-clear waters.

-Many traditional folklore festivals take place in every town of the province.
-In Cori takes place the Carosello dei Rioni (Tournament of the City Wards), whose contestants, wearing 16th century costumes and representing the three districts of Porta Signina, Ninfina and Romana, compete in the palio dell’anello (ring jousting).
-In Norma is held the Sagra della Caldarrosta (Festival of chestnuts): for the occasion stalls and huts are put up, built with chestnut wood and leaves, where one can taste roasted chestnuts.
+Many traditional folkloric festivals take place in every town of the Province.
+Among them, Cori hosts the Carosello dei Rioni (Tournament of the City Wards), whose contestants - wearing 16th-Century garb and representing the three districts of Porta Signina, Ninfina and Romana - compete in the palio dell’anello (ring jousting).
+And Norma holds the Sagra della Caldarrosta (Roasted Chestnut Festival): stalls are built for the occasion, using chestnut wood and leaves, and offer tastings of roasted chestnuts.

-In Sonnino, the night before the religious celebration of the Ascension the beautiful Sagra delle Torce (Festival of Torches) takes place.
-Immersed in enchanting scenery, at night, a long procession lit by torches walks up the slopes of the mountains to arrive at dawn at the Sanctuary of Madonna delle Grazie.
-Evocative is the Sagra delle Regne (Festival of wheat sheaves) held in the centre of Minturno, where the wheat sheaves transported by ox-drawn carriages are beaten in the town square.
+The Sagra delle Torce (Festival of Torches) takes place in Sonnino the night before the religious celebration of the Ascension.
+Within the enchanting scenery, a long procession lit by torches travels the nearby mountain slopes to then arrive at the Sanctuary of the Madonna delle Grazie by dawn.
+Also highly-evocative is the Sagra delle Regne held in the center of Minturno, where wheat sheaves transported by ox-drawn carriages are beaten in the town square.
 The grain is thrown into the air and then offered, to give thanks for a good harvest.

-Agricultural products are combined to create tasty dishes commonly inspired by the typical Roman cuisine, such as roasted abbacchio (lamb) with potatoes; pajata; coda alla vaccinara (oxtail); garofolato lamb and other specialities.
+The local gastronomy is tied to the products of this highly-agricultural province, as well as to those of the sea.
+Agricultural products are combined to create tasty dishes commonly inspired by typical Roman cuisine, such as roasted abbacchio (lamb) with potatoes; pajata; coda alla vaccinara (oxtail); garofolato lamb and other specialties.

 Many are the typical products in the area.
-These include: mozzarella; marzolino, a hard slightly matured cheese with a sweet flavour; prosciutto (ham) of Bassiano flavoured with a seasoning made with wine, garlic and pepper and matured; Cori ham, and Gaeta olives.
+These include mozzarella; marzolino, a hard, slightly matured cheese with a sweet flavor; prosciutto (ham) from Bassiano flavored with a matured seasoning of wine, garlic and pepper; Cori ham; and Gaeta olives.